Scheme on Living Allowance for Low-income Carers of Persons with Disabilities

 Description

-The Community Care Fund launched the “Pilot Scheme on Living Allowance for Low-income Carers of Persons with Disabilities” in October 2016 with the aim of providing carers of persons with disabilities from low-income families with a living allowance to help supplement their living expenses so that persons with disabilities in need of long-term care may, with the help of their carers, receive proper care and remain living in the community.
-The aforementioned Pilot Scheme is incorporated into the Government’s regular assistance programme and renamed as the “Scheme on Living Allowance for Low-income Carers of Persons with Disabilities” (the Allowance Scheme) with effect from October 2023, for providing continuous assistance to the needy and eligible carers.
+The Social Welfare Department has launched the “Scheme on Living Allowance for Low-income Carers of Persons with Disabilities” (the Allowance Scheme) in October 2023 with the aim of providing carers of persons with disabilities from low-income families with a living allowance to help supplement their living expenses so that persons with disabilities in need of long-term care may, with the help of their carers, receive proper care and remain living in the community.

 Eligibility Criteria

-• the person(s) with disabilities being taken care of must be living in Hong Kong and on the waiting lists for any specified rehabilitation services (Note 1) subsidised by SWD, for special school with boarding placement under the Education Bureau (EDB) or for infirmary service of the Hospital Authority (HA) currently;
+- The person(s) with disabilities being taken care of must be a Hong Kong resident living in Hong Kong, and on the waiting lists for any specified rehabilitation services (Note 1) subsidised by the SWD, for special school with boarding placement under the Education Bureau (EDB), or for infirmary service under the Hospital Authority (HA) upon submission of the application (the postmark date will be regarded as the submission date for postal applications);

-• the carer must be capable of taking up the care-giving role (Note 3) and is providing at least 80 hours of care-giving work (Note 4) per month; or not less than a total of 120 hours per month for taking care of more than one person with disabilities who meets the above-mentioned criteria at the same time;
+- The carer must be capable of taking up the caregiving role (Note 3) and provide at least 80 hours of care per month to the person with disabilities being taken care of (Note 4), or a combined total of no less than 120 hours of care per month if caring for more than one person with disabilities who meets the above-mentioned criteria;

-• the carer must be a Hong Kong resident living in Hong Kong and not engaged in any form of employment relationship with the person(s) with disabilities being taken care of;
+- The carer must be a Hong Kong resident living in Hong Kong and not engaged in any form of employment relationship with the person(s) with disabilities being taken care of;

 Application Procedures

-• Starting from October 2023, SWD will issue letters to the persons with disabilities who are on the waiting lists for specified subsidised RCS/day rehabilitation training services managed by the Central Referral System for Rehabilitation Services (CRSRehab) of SWD, or on the waiting lists for special school with boarding placement under EDB or infirmary service of HA currently, to invite their carers to participate in the Allowance Scheme.
-An application form will be enclosed in the invitation letter.
+- The person(s) with disabilities being taken care of must currently remain on the waiting lists for specified subsidised RCS/day rehabilitation training services managed by the Central Referral System for Rehabilitation Services (CRSRehab) of the SWD, or on the waiting lists for special school with boarding placement under the EDB or for infirmary service under the HA.
+Their carers can submit an application to the Carer Allowances and Subsidies Team (CAST) of the SWD.

-• For each person with disabilities invited to participate in the Allowance Scheme, only one carer can apply for and receive the allowance.
-If a person with disabilities has more than one carer, the carers must decide among themselves who should apply for and receive the allowance.
+- For each person with disabilities being taken care of who meets the eligibility criteria, only one carer can apply for and receive the allowance.
+If a person with disabilities being taken care of has more than one carer, the carers must coordinate among themselves to decide which one will apply for and receive the allowance.

-• a copy/copies of the identity document of the person(s) with disabilities being taken care of;
+- A copy/copies of identification document(s) of the person(s) with disabilities being taken care of;

 Enquiries